 "Is this CPA in our ad dashboard high or low?" — almost every EC operator has asked this question.
 Google Ads and Meta Ads always report CPA, but whether a given number is acceptable depends on context that the dashboard does not show.

 Industry benchmarks vary widely.
 For EC overall, CPA typically lands between 1,000 and 5,000 JPY per conversion, but products with higher AOV can tolerate higher CPA.
 Bottom line: CPA cannot be judged in isolation.
-It must be compared against breakeven CPA — derived from AOV and gross margin — to decide whether a campaign is healthy.
+It must be compared against breakeven CPA — derived from AOV and gross margin — and then against real revenue, to decide whether a campaign is healthy.

 This guide explains "What is CPA?" from the perspective of EC operators.
-We cover the definition, formula, differences from CPC and CAC, industry benchmarks, four levers to reduce CPA, and a 3-step path to measure your own CPA, in five sections.
+We cover the definition, formula, differences from CPC and CAC, industry benchmarks, four levers to reduce CPA, and how to measure your own CPA, in five sections.

 TL;DR#